 Core policies (start here)

-Helps with many third-party injury and property damage claims tied to your operations.
-For plumbers, this is often where water damage scenarios and jobsite property damage concerns show up in underwriting questions. - Workers’ Compensation (WC) →
+- General Liability (GL) helps with many third-party injury and property damage claims tied to your operations.
+For plumbers, this is often where water damage scenarios and jobsite property damage concerns show up in underwriting questions.

-Common for plumbing vans, trucks, and daily route work.
+- Commercial Auto is common for plumbing vans, trucks, and daily route work.
 Vehicles and drivers are frequently a major cost driver for plumbing operations.

 Common add-ons for plumbing operations

-Designed for tools and equipment that move between jobsites, live in vans, or are stored in trailers. - Umbrella / Excess →
+- Tools and Equipment (Inland Marine) is designed for tools and equipment that move between jobsites, live in vans, or are stored in trailers.

-Bid, performance, and payment bonds for certain projects and owners. - Professional Liability (E&O) →
+- Contractor Bonds covers bid, performance, and payment bonds for certain projects and owners.

-More relevant if you provide design-build services, consulting, drawings/specs involvement, or other professional services. - Ghost Policy (use with care) →
+- Professional Liability (E&O) is more relevant if you provide design-build services, consulting, drawings and specs involvement, or other professional services.

-Sometimes requested in specific scenarios.
+- Ghost Policy (use with care) is sometimes requested in specific scenarios.
 It is a nuanced topic and should be handled with clear disclosures and licensed guidance.

-State shortcuts (plumbing “money pages”)
+State shortcuts (plumbing money pages)

 If you already know your state and the policy you need: